Key Points

 What are roundworms, and how does my dog become infected?

 The parasite attaches to the lining of your dog’s intestinal tract and feeds on the blood of your dog.
 These parasites reproduce inside your pet’s intestinal tract and form eggs that are passed through dog feces.
-The eggs hatch into roundworm larvae (young roundworms) and live in the soil.
-These larvae can then reinfect your dog by digestion of contaminated dirt or soil.
+The eggs hatch into young roundworms and live in the soil, where they can then reinfect your dog via ingestion of contaminated dirt or soil.

-Many pets do not show signs of parasite infection.
-Some dogs, especially young puppies, may experience diarrhea, vomiting, weight loss, a dull hair coat, and a pot bellied appearance.
+Many pets do not show signs of roundworm infection.
+Some dogs, especially young puppies, may experience diarrhea, vomiting, weight loss, a dull hair coat, and a pot-bellied appearance.

 Roundworms can migrate into your dog’s lungs and may cause them to cough.
-You may be able to see this parasite in your dog’s stool sample or vomit!
-Adult roundworms look like white or light brown worms that can be several inches long.
+You also may be able to see evidence of this parasite in your dog’s stool sample or vomit.
+Adult roundworms look like white or light brown strings that can be several inches long.

 How does my dog get diagnosed with roundworms?

-Roundworms in dogs are diagnosed with routine fecal tests.
-A stool sample will be examined under a microscope for roundworm eggs as well as roundworm antigen (a protein on the surface of a roundworm parasite) to assess for infection.
-The presence of either is indicative of a positive infection.
+Roundworms in dogs are diagnosed with routine fecal testing.
+A veterinarian will inspect your dog’s stool sample under a microscope, checking for roundworm eggs as well as roundworm antigen.
+The presence of either indicates a positive infection.

 How do I treat roundworms in my dog?

 Fortunately, roundworms in dogs are easily treated.
-Roundworms are treated with a broad spectrum antiparasitic called Pyrantel Pamoate.
-Speak with your veterinarian regarding the proper dosing protocol of treating different types of worms.
-Your veterinarian will run a follow-up fecal test after administering deworming medication to ensure the parasites are gone.
+Like hookworms, roundworms are treated with a broad spectrum anti-parasitic called Pyrantel Pamoate.
+Speak with your veterinarian regarding the proper dosing protocol for treating different types of worms.
+Your veterinarian will run a follow-up fecal test after administering a full course of treatment to ensure the parasites are gone.

 How do I prevent my dog from becoming infected with roundworms?

-Ensuring your pet’s surroundings are clean and free of contamination by removing poop regularly from puppy crates, the yard, etc. is one step in preventing roundworm infection.
-And if you can, don’t let your pup eat any furry friends they find outside!
+To prevent roundworm infection, ensure your pet’s surroundings are clean and free of contamination.
+Remove poop regularly from puppy crates, the yard, or wherever your dog goes #2.
+And if you can, don’t let your pup eat any furry critters they find outside!

+I routinely deworm puppies at 6-8 and 10-12 weeks of age, as young puppies have the highest risk of roundworm infection.
 Many monthly heartworm preventives will also help prevent roundworm infection.
-Ask your veterinarian if your dog’s monthly heartworm prevention also protects against roundworm infestation.
+Ask your veterinarian if your dog’s monthly heartworm prevention also protects against roundworms.

-The most effective way of detecting and preventing roundworm infections is with routine fecal testing.
-Whether your dog is showing clinical signs or not, it is important to have a fecal sample tested to detect intestinal parasites early and treat or prevent infection.
+Routine fecal testing is the most effective way to detect roundworm infections.
+Whether your dog is showing clinical signs or not, bring a fecal sample to the vet for testing.
+This way, your veterinarian can detect any intestinal parasites early and quickly treat the infection.

 Can humans become infected with roundworms?